• HOME

 Contributed by Chrisoula from Travel Passionate

-Visit the Etruscan acropolis upon the hilltop which has several buildings dating throughout the ages.
+Visit the Etruscan Acropolis on the hilltop which has several buildings dating throughout the ages.
 The buildings in the vicinity were historically used for religious purposes and the surviving architecture includes an Augustan pool and temples.

 Be sure to visit during Volterragusto where locals turn back the clocks to medieval times.